MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/xcode-ios-mp.md

 #endif
 ```

-## Using the Xbox Live SDK in Xcode iOS projects

-* All access to the Xbox Live SDK needs to be through C++.
-  You cannot directly call the Xbox Live SDK from Objective-C or Swift.
+You have finished setting up Xcode targeting iOS to use the Xbox Live SDK.

-* You need to use Xcode's _Objective-C++_ files (`*.mm`), which enable you to mix Objective-C and C++ code.
-    - You can import header files for both languages.
-    - You can run C++ code in Obj-C functions.
-    - You can run Obj-C code in C++ methods.
+You are now ready to follow the article about adding basic sign-in code for Xbox Live services.
+Then you'll be able to call other Xbox Services API (XSAPI) functions.

 ## See also